 - if your iron does not have a teflon base and your labels stick to your iron and not the clothes.

-Example above, of a "smart iron" that has a dial ie not saying cotton or linen.
-Not suitable for this product.
+Example above, of a "smart iron" that has a dial only.
+No temperature control, with words like cotton or linen

 OTHER GENERAL QUESTIONS

 From 2 - 8 seconds.
 Depending on the thickness and type of fabric you are ironing.

 Every iron is slightly different with its heat output so just iron them on, and after it's cooled, try to pick it off.
 If it comes away easily then you need more heat.
 Re-Iron.

 Always leave your label to cool down before washing - ideally 24 hours.

 Why have my labels lifted after a few washes?
 If any label lifts after a few washes it means the temperature of your iron, when you first ironed it, wasn't enough to activate the glue.
 Re-Iron.